kekyo/maplibre-gl-layers/README.md

 Calculations proceed in the above order.

-When the anchor is set outside the center, rotation and offset are always applied relative to the anchor.
-If the position feels unintended, review the combination of anchor, rotation, and offset.
+When the anchor is set outside the center, rotation and offsets are always applied relative to the anchor.
+If the position feels unintended, review the combination of anchor, rotation, and offsets.
 Note that in Billboard mode, the offset angle is relative to the screen, while in Surface mode it is relative to geographic coordinates using magnetic north as the reference.

 ## Opacity